polyphene/docs.holium.org/docs/get-started/setting-up.md

 # Setting up

-In this tutorial, we will go through the creation of an Holium project that is tested, documented, and deployed — you can check out the generated project from the tutorial [here](https://github.com/polyphene/getting-started).
+In this tutorial, we will go through the creation of a Holium project that is tested, documented, and deployed — you can check out the generated project from the tutorial [here](https://github.com/polyphene/getting-started).

 This tutorial is geared towards first-time users who want detailed instructions on how to go from scratch to